galwurm/demo/README.md

-"# demo" - practicind docker build and jenkins on java application
+"# demo" - practicing docker build and jenkins on java application